miken22/COSC310_TravelBot/README.txt

 The way that this program is run is by running the Executable JAR File.
 This file depends on the en-pos-maxent.bin file as well.
 Follow these steps to run the program:

-1. Download the ChatBot.jar file and en-pos-maxent.bin file from GitHub.
-Save the two files to the same folder location.
+1. Download the ChatBot.jar file and en-pos-maxent.bin file from GitHub in the Executable Folder.

+2. Save the two files to the same location on your computer.

-2. Double click the ChatBot.jar file.
+3. Double click the ChatBot.jar file.
 The tagger will need 1-2 seconds to load before the application fully launches.

 =================================================================================================
 Assignment 3